Otto Bock cable control / Otto Bock body powered

 CABLE FIX 2

 I then went and re-re-edited the cable situation.
 I used some part of the cable sheath, wired it into a loop and I am holding that into place using some wire (yellow).
-Remember that I am one handed?
-So I work with materials that I can handle.

 Steel Hook Otto Bock standard edition